consensus-shipyard/ipc/docs/quickstart.md

 # IPC Quick Start: zero-to-subnet

+>💡 Background and detailed are available in the [README](/README.md).

 Ready to test the waters with your first subnet?
 This guide will deploy a subnet with multiple local validators orchestrated by the same IPC agent.
 This subnet will be anchored to the public Spacenet.
 This will be a minimal example and may not work on all systems.
 The full documentation provides more details on each step.

 Several steps in this guide involve running long-lived processes.
 These commands are usually prefaced with `nohup` so that they run in the background.
 For improved usability, we recommend instead using a `screen` session and spawning a new window for each of these commands.
 In that case, you should omit `nohup` and `&`.

->💡 For more background and information, make sure to start with the [README](/README.md).

 ## Step 0: Prepare your system

 We assume a Ubuntu Linux instance when discussing prerequisites, but annotate steps with system-specificity and links to detailed multi-OS instructions.
 Exact procedures will vary for other systems, so please follow the links if running something different.
-More details on IPC-specific requirements can also be found in the [IPC Agent readme](https://github.com/consensus-shipyard/ipc-agent).
+Details on IPC-specific requirements can also be found in the [README](/README.md).

 * Install basic dependencies [Ubuntu/Debian] ([details](https://lotus.filecoin.io/lotus/install/prerequisites/#supported-platforms))
 ```bash